Haussmann's renovation of Paris: The Haussmann building

-The Haussmann façade was organized around horizontal lines that often continued from one building to the next: balconies and cornices were perfectly aligned without any noticeable alcoves or projections, at the risk of the uniformity of certain quarters.
-The rue de Rivoli served as a model for the entire network of new Parisian boulevards.
-For the building façades, the technological progress of stone sawing and (steam) transportation allowed the use of massive stone blocks instead of simple stone facing.
-The street-side result was a "monumental" effect that exempted buildings from a dependence on decoration; sculpture and other elaborate stonework would not become widespread until the end of the century.
+The Haussmann façade was organised around horizontal lines that often continued from one building to the next: balconies and cornices were perfectly aligned without any noticeable alcoves or projections.
+The Rue de Rivoli served as a model for the entire network of new Parisian boulevards.
+Although Haussmann enforced strict rules for design and construction, he also allowed some variation to account for neighbourhoods and for the budgets of building developers.
+As a result, the apartment buildings fall into three broad categories, from the most to the least luxurious: